 In the ‘equality’ part of the image, each person receives the same number of boxes to stand on, meaning only the tallest can see the action.
 In the ‘equity’ part of the image, each person has the number of boxes they need to see over the fence, creating an equal vantage for everyone.

 What is workplace inclusion?

-Through social norms and behaviors, a culture of workplace inclusion ensures all employees are given equal opportunity – and feel welcome – to participate and contribute.
+Through social norms and behaviours, a culture of workplace inclusion ensures that everyone is given equal opportunity – and feel welcome – to participate and contribute.

-“It’s when you actually get diversity in your organisation – a mix of gender, a mix of generation, a mix of cultural background – that you begin to ask the fundamental questions about: ‘Are we inclusive?’, ‘Are we being equitable?’, ‘Do people feel like they belong?’, and ‘Can everyone bring their best selves to work?’”
+“It’s when you actually get diversity in your organisation – a mix of gender, a mix of generations, a mix of cultural backgrounds – that you begin to ask the fundamental questions about: ‘Are we inclusive?’, ‘Are we being equitable?’, ‘Do people feel like they belong?’, and ‘Can everyone bring their best selves to work?’”

-Here are some of the benefits of a diverse, equitable, and inclusive workplace:
+Here are some of the benefits of diverse, equitable, and inclusive environments: